Find your trip to Kangerlussuaq

 - Kangerlussuaq is also the place at which you begin or end a cruise with Hurtigruten’s ship “M/S Fram”.

-- World of Greenland Arctic Circle (WOGAC), a partner in the Air Greenland group, offers a wide range of excursions in Kangerlussuaq.
+- Greenland by Topas, a partner in the Air Greenland group, offers a wide range of excursions in Kangerlussuaq.
 If the purpose of your trip is a meeting or conference, good facilities are also available.

 - You can take a piece of a semi-precious stone home with you.
 Take a rock hammer out to Garnet Rock, chisel away and take home a piece of garnet with you that you can put in the window.